neuoy/KSPTrajectories/CONTRIBUTING.md

 You can reset these counters with the Reset button.
 You can enable/disable the display of any calls not called in the last frame with the Show zero calls button.

+### Development on MacOS

+To get a working development environment on mac, things are a little different.
+This little guide will help you get going if you want to develop Trajectories on MacOS.
+Follow these steps:

+- Download and install Visual Studio, the community edition is free of charge.
+Bear in mind that it will also require you to have XCode installed - so you could easily end up downloading about 2 GB.
+- Assuming you want to use your default KSP installation for development (on MacOS it is in `/Applications/KSP_osx`), execute the script `setup_mac.sh` from the `buildscripts` folder in this repository.
+This will set up the environment variable `KSPDEVDIR` and create a few symbolic links in your KSP installation folder that will make it compatible with the Visual Studio Project.
+- Start visual studio from the console: `open /Applications/Visual\ Studio.app`.
+By starting it from the console you will have the environment variable `KSPDEVDIR` set for the time it runs, Visual Studio depends on this variable to find a couple of libraries in your KSP folder.
+If you have a better way to set that variable when you start Visual Studio from your launchpad, please adapt this guide.
+- Within Visual Studio, open the 'Trajectories.sln' project.
+You should be able to create a release build now.

+I didn't try to run KSP in a debugger yet.
+If you know how to do this, please update this guide.
+It might work with using the Launcher.app in your KSP folder (which is already used to build Trajectories), so maybe you won't even have to download Unity.

 ## Building Releases